 - December through May: gray whales and killer whales

 Whale Watching Cruises from San Francisco

-- San Francisco Whale Tours: Naturalist experts on board and use the code FMSA when making your reservation and the tour operator will make a donation to the Farallones Marine Sanctuary Association.
+- San Francisco Whale Tours: Naturalist experts are on board.
+Use the code FMSA when making your reservation and the tour operator will make a donation to the Farallones Marine Sanctuary Association.

-- California Whale Adventures: Operated by Captain Jacqueline Douglas, who has more than 30 years' experience.
+- California Whale Adventures: This tour is operated by Captain Jacqueline Douglas, who has more than 30 years' experience.
 Their website does not mention a sighting guarantee.

 The best places for San Francisco area whale watching from land are along the coast south of the city.

-- Marin Headlands: Just north of the Golden Gate Bridge in the Golden Gate National Recreation Area, try Rodeo Beach.
+- Marin Headlands is just north of the Golden Gate Bridge in the Golden Gate National Recreation Area, try Rodeo Beach.